shutterstock/public-api-javascript-sdk/docs/AudioApi.md

 **License audio tracks**

 This endpoint gets licenses for one or more tracks.
+The download links in the response are valid for 8 hours.

 ### Example